jamesray1/trinkler.software/fellowship.md

 ## Mission

 Many decisions that we took as a society were based on the _assumption_ that future generations would improve on or fix existing problems.
-However traditional systems often produces people with a _clone-like_ mindset unfit to tackle these problems.

-What we need are _kind, emphatic and courageous_ people well-equipped to take on today's problems.
+However traditional systems often produce people with a clone-like mindset unfit to tackle the challenges that are currently being posed.
+What we need are kind, empathetic and courageous people who are well-equipped to take them on.

-Our mission is to financially free up those that would rather create world-changing technology than sit in a classroom or cubicle.
+Our mission is to financially free up those who would rather create world-changing technology than sit in a classroom or cubicle.

 ## Vision